 And so good old Matt, the guy who tries to have things all planned out and would do ANYTHING not to inconvenience anyone around me thankfully accepted the offer of a ride to the airport from Keith.
 I felt awful for causing him the trouble, but relived to be at the airport on time.
 After that, check in, security, and boarding all went fine, and to my delight I was seated at the window in a row with NO OTHER PASSENGERS.
 How often does that happen anymore?
 I’d be able to spread out and sleep without elbows in my ribs from the passenger beside me.
 And then, a young woman in her 20’s appeared and took the aisle seat, conspiratorially sharing that she was actually seated across the aisle (with an empty seat beside her), but thought this aisle seat would somehow be better.
 Oh well, we still had a middle seat between us, but of course she started throwing her backpack, a book, an i-pod, snacks and all kinds of other personal stuff onto the seat between us.
 At one point I was sleeping, and woke up to find her in a fetal position across her seat and the middle one, her head against my thigh, and her legs up on her tray table so that I could not even get out of the row without having to waken her.
 People absolutely amaze me.
 I think she got the message from my body language and loud sighs that I was annoyed, and she vacated the middle seat the rest of the way to Paris.

 After a long layover in Paris, it was on to Milano and I was really looking forward to getting to my airport hotel and being horizontal for a while after 15 hours of sitting on planes.
 I called my hotel and they said they would send a shuttle right over to get me and to stand in front of Exit 3 in the Terminal.
 It was hot and there was no shade, and I was getting antsy when my phone rang and the woman from my hotel said, “Mr. Davis, where are you?
-Our drive can’t find you!”
+Our driver can’t find you!”
 Shades of Super Shuttle all over again!
 I am a 280 pound redheaded man.
 You could spot me from Jupiter!
 Why can’t shuttle drivers find me?
 I explained I was directly in front of Exit 3 at Arrivals, wearing a red and white shirt, and carrying a big green bag.
 A few minutes later the phone rang again.
 “The driver cannot see you”.

-To make a painfully long process shorter, I’d mistakenly told them I was at Terminal UNO, but of course I was really at Terminal DUE… and so, mystery solved, the rather frustrated driver finally found me at the correct terminal and I apologized all the way to the hotel!
+To make a painfully long story shorter, I’d mistakenly told them I was at Terminal UNO, but of course I was really at Terminal DUE… and so, mystery solved, the rather frustrated driver finally found me at the correct terminal and I apologized all the way to the hotel!
 I stayed in the little town of Casorate Sempione at Hotel Osteria Della Pista, a hotel attached to a famous osteria, a more informal type of restaurant, that has been around for 150 years.
 Pista, the owner explained, means “Runway” in reference to the proximity to the airport, but it also means a “racetrack” for horses, and the hotel was adorned with many photos of horses.
 This town outside Milan is filled with stables and is famous for dressage horse training, making me wish my cousin Marsha from Virginia could be with me, as she used to do dressage with her horses.

 I had a nice walk around town, soaking in the many families strolling the town square for their evening walk or passegiata, a tradition in every city and town in Italy, and then I went to dinner at the hotel’s restaurant.
 The waiter was so friendly and kind, and I had a beautiful pizza and a seafood pasta and felt happy to be back in Italy.
 I noticed a man who appeared to be the manager, casually circling, almost prowling around the room like a combination of policeman patrolling the neighborhood or the Godfather!
 It made me laugh because at my favorite Italian restaurant in San Francisco, E` Tutto Qua, the owner, Enzo does the same routine.
 I almost coughed on my pasta when this guy approached guests who were just arriving at the restaurant and they all shrieked, “Ciao, Enzo!”
 Parallel universes… parallel Enzos.